systeminit/si/app/docs/src/reference/actions.md

 ![Remove Action](./actions/remove-actions.png)

-On the Grid view you can remove a queued action via its menu.
+On the Grid view, you can remove a queued action via its menu.
 Open the menu by clicking on the three vertical dots icon.
 </TabPanel>
 <TabPanel value="Public API">